Table of Contents:

 Current time in Czechia:

 Drinking In Public Is Not Forbidden In The Czech Republic

-Can you imagine better place for a party than Czech Republic?
-We are used to spending time in the countries where drinking in public in forbidden.
-When we first arrived to Karlovy Vary, we were really thirsty after almost 10 hours of driving.
+Can you imagine a better place for a party than the Czech Republic?
+We are used to spending time in countries where drinking in public is forbidden.
+When we first arrived at Karlovy Vary, we were really thirsty after almost 10 hours of driving.
 All we wanted is to have a cold beer.
 We bought it in the local store and came back to the hotel to drink it.